xaju5/CyberRange-MT/README.md

 ### CTFWebValidator

 An Eclipse Dinamic Web project for the validation of the cyber range exercises.
 I run it on a 8.5 Apache Tomcat server, but it may work for another type of web server.
 It consists of 3 pages: a validation page to fill out a form, a score page to view the test results, and a results page that lists the scores of all users.
+Download the CTFWebValidator.war file and deploy it on a Tomcat server to run the application.

 ### helm-charts